ilyasergey/YSC2229/source/YSC2229-midterm-tasks.rst

 * As you remember, pointers and arrays are somewhat similar.
 Specifically, most of the pointer operations expect not just the pointer ``p`` value but also a non-negative integer "offset" ``o``, so that the considered value is located by the "address" ``p + o``.

-* The allocator only had to provide storage and the ability to manipulate references storing (a) integers, (b) strings, and (c) pointers which can point to either of the three kinds of values.
+* The allocator only has to provide storage and the machinery to manipulate references storing (a) integers, (b) strings, and (c) pointers which can point to either of the three kinds of values.
 You are not expected to support references to any other composite data types (such as, e.g., pairs).
 However, you might need to encode those data types using consecutive pointers with offsets.